nitindhar7/ideacannon/README.md

 IDEACANNON
 ==========

-A list of project ideas that I will execute on sooner or later
+A list of project ideas that I will execute on sooner or later.
+Here's the order:

+Magazine (idea loaded) ---> Chamber (idea ready to be developed) ---> Barrel (idea in development) ---> Muzzle (idea released)

 ### Muzzle (released and in continuous development)